top of page

 The Bottom Line

-The U.S. Congress has taken the coward’s way out for decades, purposely avoiding tough votes on military action.
-This irresponsible – and unconstitutional – inaction has given the U.S. president unlimited power to unilaterally make military decisions, which is unacceptable.
-We must protect civilian control of the military by properly restoring congressional war powers.
+For decades, the U.S. Congress has taken the coward’s way out, purposely avoiding tough votes on military action.
+This irresponsible inaction has given the U.S. president unlimited power to unilaterally make military decisions, which is unacceptable – and STRAIGHT UP UNCONSTITUTIONAL.

-Moving forward, there should be a two-year sunset provision in all AUMFs, meaning the authorization should terminate every two years unless renewed by the U.S. Congress.
+Moving forward, there should be a two-year sunset provision in EVERY SINGLE AUMF, meaning the authorization should automatically terminate every two years unless renewed by the U.S. Congress.
 This will force Congress to reexamine whether the authority is still appropriate and, therefore, whether it should remain in place – in other words, force them to do THEIR JOBS since they obviously won’t on their own.

 These steps are critical not only to protect our rule of law, but also to ensure that the United States has solid national security objectives and a smart, thoughtful foreign policy strategy.
 Most importantly, our troops must be certain that the dangerous missions we ask them to engage in are fully warranted and vetted.